 - (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The property, plant and equipment were physically verified during the year by the Management in accordance with a regular programme of verification which, in our opinion, provides for physical verification of all the property, plant and equipment at reasonable intervals.
-According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties of freehold or leasehold land and building and hence reporting under clause 3(i)(c) of the Order is not applicable. - (ii) As explained to us, the inventories were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of grant of loans and making investments.
-The Company has, however, not granted any loans and provided guarantees during the year. - (v) According to the information and explanations given to us, the Company has not accepted any deposits during the year in terms of Section 73 to 76 of the Act and hence reporting under clause 3 (v) of the Order is not applicable. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause 3(vi) of the Order is not applicable to the Company. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Custom Duty, Goods and Services Tax, cess and other material statutory dues applicable to it to the appropriate authorities. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Custom Duty, Goods and Services Tax, cess and other material statutory dues in arrears as at 31 March 2019 for a period of more than six months from the date they became payable.

-(c) Details of dues of Income-tax, which have not been deposited as on 31 March, 2019 on account of disputes are given below:
+According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) The Company does not have any immovable properties of freehold or leasehold land and building and hence reporting under clause 3(i)(c) of the Order is not applicable. - (ii) The Company does not have any inventory and hence reporting under clause 3(ii) of the Order is not applicable to the Company. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act.
+Hence, reporting under clause 3(iii) of the Order is not applicable to the Company. - (iv) The company has not granted any loans, made any investments or provided guarantees and securities.
+Hence, reporting under clause 3(iv) of the Order is not applicable to the Company. - (v) According to the information and explanations given to us, the Company has not accepted any deposits during the year in terms of Sections 73 to 76 of the Act and hence reporting under clause 3(v) of the Order is not applicable to the Company. - (vi) Having regard to the nature of the Company's business / activities, reporting under clause 3(vi) of the Order is not applicable to the Company - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Goods and Services Tax, cess and other material statutory dues applicable to it to the appropriate authorities. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Goods and Services Tax, cess and other material statutory dues in arrears as at 31 March 2019 for a period of more than six months from the date they became payable. - (c) There are no dues of Income-tax and Goods and Services Tax as on 31 March 2019 on account of disputes.